jezrael88/iengtests/content/scholarship/Full Scholarship Programme.md

 apply_url : "/scholarship-application-form"
 ---

-We have a brand new initiative to support our COVID-19 heroes - we'll provide full scholarships for frontline healthcare professionals to attend IELTS or OET courses.
+"iEngtests appreciates the selfless and fearless determination of our frontliners worldwide.“

-The scholarships will cover all nationalities and all frontline healthcare workers - from doctors and nurses to hospital cleaners.
+We have a brand new initiative to support our COVID-19 heroes - we’ll provide up to 50 full scholarships for frontline healthcare professionals to attend IELTS or OET courses.

-"iEngtests appreciates the selfless and fearless determination of our frontliners worldwide."</p>
+The scholarships will cover all nationalities and all frontline nurse workers worldwide who need to prepare for their IELTS or OET exam. </p>

 ### Inclusions